Product was successfully added to your shopping cart.

-The right equipment can make all the difference when getting started, from a good chopping knife to the right fermentation vessel to fit your needs.
-Consider carefully when choosing your fermentation equipment and supplies.
+While fermenting vegetables does not require a lot of specialized equipment, using the appropriate equipment can make all the difference when getting started.
+From a good chopping knife to the right fermentation vessel, you'll want to pick equipment to fit your needs.
+When choosing your fermentation equipment and supplies, consider your options carefully.

 There are several ways to prepare the vegetables for fermenting: grating, shredding, chopping, slicing, or leaving whole.
-The preparation method is a personal choice, though some vegetables are better suited for leaving whole, while others ferment better when shredded or grated.
+How you choose to prepare your vegetables is a personal choice, though some vegetables are better suited for leaving whole, while others ferment better when shredded or grated.
+Read more about these nuances and how to prepare vegetables for fermenting here..

 A fermented food recipe may call specifically for salt, salt and whey, or a starter culture.
 The method chosen can vary, depending on personal taste, special dietary requirements, and even the vegetables used.
 The information presented in this article can help you decide between salt, whey, and starter cultures for fermenting vegetables.